kjbrum/dvlp/README.md

 Usage:
     dvlp init
+    dvlp config <project>
     dvlp start <project>

 Tasks:
-    cleanup          Remove all the config files
+    cleanup          Remove all config files
-    config           Set up the config file for a specific project init             Set up the project files
+    config           Set up the config file for a specific project
-    list             List all available projects
-    start            Run a project's tasks
         <project>    Name of the project you want to run
+    init             Initialize necessary config files
+    list             List all projects with config files start            Run a project's tasks
+        <project>    Name of the project you want to run
-    update           Download the latest version of dvlp version          Display the current version
+    update           Download the latest version
+    version          Display the current version
 ```